-We define a partition $\ptps$ on the universal set $\tps$, wherein the subsets satisfy some requirements.
+We define a partition on the universal set $\tps$, wherein the subsets satisfy some requirements.
 These requirements will induce a slight modification of our algorithms (for the first stage, we will test the subsets from the partition).
-This technicality allows us to prove a relatively acceptable bound on the performance of our algorithms.
-We now define the partition and the corresponding requirements.
+This technicality allows us to prove a relatively acceptable bound on the number of tests required for the algorithms.
+In the sequel, we define the aforementioned partition and the corresponding conditions.